The BBC has investigated the imaginary character of the lovely Samantha on Radio 4's I'm Sorry I Haven't A Clue , it has been disclosed.

 BBC Initial Decision: Complaint not upheld

-Compliance and Accountability, BBC News, had given a full account of references in the Oxford case which had demonstrated that the BBC had reported the men's origins on some relevant occasions.
-She also noted the references at Stage 2 to coverage of the
+Editorial Compliance and Accountability, BBC News, had given a full account of references in the Oxford case which had demonstrated that the BBC had reported the men's origins on some relevant occasions.
+She also noted the references at Stage 2 to

 The complainant requested that the Trustees review the decision not to proceed with his appeal.